abhishektha/dissertation/content/02Background.md

 Astronauts during the Apollo missions did not walk while traversing the surface; they famously loped across the surface.
 In fact, loping is the energetically preferred gait on the Lunar surface, while walking, skipping, and running are energetically preferable on Mars [@Ackermann2012b].
 As speeds increase in lunar gravity, a transition occurs from walking to skipping rather than from walking to running as on Earth [@Minetti2012].
-However, the energetically preferred speed is not always achievable or possible, and slower walking speeds may be necesseary when performing EVA tasks.
+However, the energetically preferred speed is not always achievable or possible, and slower walking speeds may be necessary when performing EVA tasks.

 Studying the walk-run or walk-skip transition gives further insight into ambulation on a planetary surface.
 Walking is modeled as an inverted pendulum which conserves some energy between each step; but energy is not conserved at faster walking speeds and needs muscular power input [@Cavagna1976;@Cavagna1977].
-Griffin et al [@Griffin1999] found as gravity is reduced, the amount of mechanical energy conserved between each step is reduced, and the maximum energy recovery occurs at slower speeds.
+Griffin et al. [@Griffin1999] found as gravity is reduced, the amount of mechanical energy conserved between each step is reduced, and the maximum energy recovery occurs at slower speeds.
-Ivanenko et al [@Ivanenko2002] found that muscle activation and ground contact forces decreased with lower gravity levels, but kinematic coordination of the lower limbs were not affected by gravity levels.
+Ivanenko et al. [@Ivanenko2002] found that muscle activation and ground contact forces decreased with lower gravity levels, but kinematic coordination of the lower limbs were not affected by gravity levels.
 The Froude number is the ratio between the centripetal and gravitational forces in the inverted pendulum model, as shown in [@eq:froude].
 $$
 Fr=\frac{v^{2}}{gL}
 $$ {#eq:froude}